Rinocastellano/AppliedDeepLearning2021/README.md

 # Key and Tempo estimation
 This is the repository for Applied Deep Leraning project (TUWien).
-The topic of this project is _Key and Tempo estimation_, type _?_.
+The topic of this project is _Key and Tempo estimation_, type _Bring your own model_.

 ## Introduction